donatellazingaro/LSTM-Model/README.md

 The project is organized into the following folders:

-- `data`: Contains the dataset used for training and testing the LSTM model and the integers to strings (itos) of my 33 categories
 - `preprocessing`: Includes scripts for preprocessing the data before feeding it into the model.
 - `training`: Includes scripts for training the LSTM model using the preprocessed data.
 - `testing`: Contains scripts for evaluating the performance of the trained LSTM model.